Qqkyu/breaking-bad-leaflet/README.md

 - Redux store:
   - Global access to the main store
   - All of the data which is shown to user stored in a store
+  - Ease debugging, snapshotting and sending / restoring state from a server or a local storage
   - Ensure that there is only one place to look for different states or changes within application

 ##### Files: main/api/index.ts (Api Proxy), main/data/index.ts (Data facade), main/store.ts (Redux store)